wmvolckmann/wmvolckmann.github.io/courses/2018Su_ECN1B/index.md

 [comment]: <Office Hours: Tuesday 12-2pm, 116 SSH>

-### Contact
+[comment]: ### Contact
-Email is not a substitute for discussion sections or office hours.
-Furthermore, answering economics questions via email is extremely inefficient.
-Accordingly, the kind of stuff I will answer over email is limited.
-Be judicious in what you ask.
+[comment]: Email is not a substitute for discussion sections or office hours.
+Furthermore,
+[comment]: answering economics questions via email is extremely inefficient.
+Accordingly,
+[comment]: the kind of stuff I will answer over email is limited.
+Be judicious in what you
+[comment]: ask.